Denture relines have many uses

 At this point, the tissues are often in such a different location, that the dentures just do not fit very well anymore.
 Enter Denture Relines!

-Denture relines come a variety of styles
+Denture relines come in a variety of styles

 There are two major types of denture relines: hard and soft.
 A hard reline places new acrylic on the tissue surface of dentures.
 This hard acrylic is essentially the exact material that was used to fabricate your original denture.